-If you want to be professional in your business, everything has to be perfect from the creation of the product up until the customers’ satisfaction.
-You can’t allow yourself for mistakes, because every single, small misstep may be really costly.
-After all, you want to make money with your company, not spend them.
+If you want to be professional in your business, everything has to be perfect, from product creation to customer satisfaction.
+Mistakes are not an option; even a slight slip could be deadly.
+After all, you want to make money for your company, not waste it.

-Today, every successful business needs a website.
-There is no way around.
-No presence in the Internet means no presence in the industry.
-How your website looks like, how it presents itself, the overall feelings from using it, the accessibility is what determines whether you’ll sell your product or not.
-With ever changing Google algorithms and trends, there will always be something to improve on your website.
-One of these things is the Users’ Experience, commonly known as UX.
+Every successful business needs a website in the modern-day and age.
+There is no way around it.
+No presence on the Internet is fatal.
+How your website looks like, how it presents itself, the accessibility, and overall feelings from using it determine whether you’ll sell your product or not.
+With ever-changing Google Algorithms and Trends, there will always be something to improve your website in; one of these things is User Experience, commonly known as UX.

-It is, by far, the most popular, basic method of checking the users’ experience on website.
-There are many systems and ways that it can be done, with 10 principles of Nielsen, 8 rules by Schneiderman, or 30 rules of Connelly.
-Some elements and solutions on the website should meet certain requirements, and we’re here to check if all of these are in place.
+It is, by far, the most popular, primary method of checking the users’ experience on the website.
+Many systems and ways can be applied here: Nielsen’s Ten Principles, Schneiderman’s Eight Rules, or Connelly’s Thirty Rules, for example.
+Your website’s elements and solutions should meet specific requirements, and we’re here to help you check if all of these are in place.

-How can you tell if something is of a good quality, if you don’t test it yourself?
-It is what the cognitive walkthrough is about.
-You visit your own website from a point of view of a regular user to see, if there are elements that may be bothering.
-You create scenarios and follow them up, acting as if the user came in.
-Also, you can ask someone who’s not familiar with the site to perform these scenarios and provide you with the feedback.
-Every substantive opinion is priceless.
+How can you tell if something is of good quality if not from your own perspective?
+It is what the cognitive walkthrough is all about.
+You visit your website and look at it from an ordinary user’s perspective to see if there are elements that might be bothering him (or her).
+You’re creating scenarios and following them up, acting as the said user.
+Alternatively, you can ask someone who’s not familiar with the site to perform these scenarios and provide you with their feedback.
+Every opinion is essentially priceless.

-Last but not least, you have the good old checklist.
-You name the things that have to be done, and proceed along the list.
-Checking every element one by one can take some time, and time is money, but in terms of UX you can treat it in categories of investment rather than expenditure.
-The example of items on such a checklist could be the website credibility, professional design, personalized features, uncluttered information, etc.
+Last but not least, you have a “good old” checklist.
+You write the things that have to be done and have a go.
+Checking every element one by one is time-consuming, but you can treat it as an investment in UX rather than a cost.
+A few points on such a checklist could be the website’s credibility, professional design, personalized features, uncluttered information to give you some idea.

-Of course, there is no reason not to perform all of these to maximize your website’s potential.
-No amount of care is too much when it comes to your business.
+Regardless, there is no reason not to perform all of these to maximize your website’s potential; no amount of care is too much when it comes to your business, right?

-- your website needs correction - great!
-You’ve found your missing link
+- Your website needs correction!
+Perfect!
+You’ve found your missing link;